 Dr. Gordon completed a PhD in Education at the Claremont Graduate University in 1989.
 Her doctoral dissertation, "Learning to Teach: A Descriptive Study," was a qualitative research project that focused on uncovering how teachers learn their craft.
 In 2004, Dr. Gordon completed a second PhD in Depth Psychology at Pacifica Graduate University.
 Her dissertation which was titled "The Murder of Spinoza and Other 17th Century Alchemists: A Modern Look at a Long Ago Mortificatio Tale," focused on the nexus of depth psychology and alchemy using the work of Carl Jung.

-Dr. Gordon’s area of research is multi-disciplinary.
-Recent publications include: “Finding the philosopher’s stone: An essay on teaching.”
+Fieldnotes from a Depth Psychological Exploration of Evil: From Chinggis Khan to Carl Jung, Routledge, 2019; Searching for the Soror Mystica: The Lives and Science of Women Alchemists.
+Lanham, Mass: University Press of America, 2013; “Finding the philosopher’s stone: An essay on teaching.”
 In D. Slattery & J. Selig (Eds.)
 Ensouling Education.
 New Orleans, LA: Spring Journal Books, 2009; “My encounter with the women alchemists.”
 Alchemy Journal, 10(2), pp. 26-33; “Making use of story to teach science and mathematics.
 “Ladder, 10-13, 2007; and Dupuis, A.D. & Gordon, R.L.
 (2010).
 Philosophy of education in historical perspective (3rd ed).
 Lanham, Mass: University Press of America.